zaiats85/degree_project/README.md

 - client service automation

 #### `for Product Owners:`
-- brokerage Fee (<5%) each sucessfull rent.
+- brokerage Fee (<5%) each successful rent
-- Ski rent personell educational courses.
+- Ski rent personnel educational courses.

 #### `for Developers:`
 - greenfield project.
 The latest the Greatest.

 ### `feasibility study`
-Setting SR "Bukovel" as a initial point, one can state, that Winter Sports Gear Rent is its 4th source of revenue, right after:
+Setting SR "Bukovel" as an initial point, one can state, that Winter Sports Gear Rent is its 4th source of revenue, right after:

 - skipasses (all-day, night, annual, hourly etc).
-- accomodation (hotesls, guest houses, campings etc)
+- accommodation (hostels, guest houses, camping etc)
 - ski & snowboard school
 and is worth 15% - 20%